alifa98/obsidian-emoji-picker/README.md

 ![Selecting Emoji by Emoji Picker](docs/output.gif)

 This plugin adds a button to the editor toolbar that opens a modal with a searchable emoji picker.
 Clicking an emoji inserts it at the cursor position in the editor.

 You can also set a hotkey to open the emoji picker.
 The recommended hotkey is `Ctrl+.`, but you can set it to any key combination you like.

+## Why use this plugin?

+Unlike other plugin this plugin is using the latest versions of the emoji and also have the search functionality alogn **skin tone** and category selection which lacks in other plugins.

 ## Emoji Version